 The goal of every app developer is to increase downloads.
 As you’ve spent countless hours perfecting your app, why wouldn’t you want it to reach as many users as possible?
 Unfortunately, a user-friendly solution alone will not ensure a high number of downloads.
 You also have to develop an effective mobile user acquisition strategy.

-The field of mobile user acquisition is dynamic and highly competitive.
+The field of user acquisition for mobile apps is dynamic and highly competitive.
 But if you play your cards right, it can be incredibly rewarding.
 By taking calculated risks and experimenting with new and/or underused channels, you have the potential to drive a lot of revenue.